Jithendra-k/100-Days-of-ML-code/README.md

 **Week schedule**: Udemy Course Machine Learning A-Z™: Hands-On Python & R In Data Science\
 **Today's topic**: Regression(part-1)

+**Thoughts:** I have learnt about Supervised Learning ,and its types are Regression and Classification.\
-**Thoughts:** I have Learnt about Regression and its applications and also types of Regression.Some of its types are,\
+->Here we Learnt about Regression and its applications and also types of Regression.Some of its types are,\
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;->Simple linear Regression\
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;->Multiple Linear Regression